Surmalu uezd: History

 A part of Persia's Erivan Khanate, Surmalu was annexed by the Russian Empire in the Treaty of Turkmenchay in the aftermath of the Russo-Persian War of 1826–28.
 The district was first administered as part of the Armenian Oblast and then the Erivan Governorate.
 In 1829, Baltic German explorer Friedrich Parrot of the University of Dorpat (Tartu) traveled to Surmalu as part of his expedition to climb Mount Ararat.
 Accompanied by Armenian writer Khachatur Abovian and four others, Parrot made the first ascent of Ararat in recorded history from the Armenian monastery of St. Hakob in Akhuri (modern Yenidoğan).

-After the Russian Revolution, Surmalu came under the administration of the First Republic of Armenia in 1918.
-The district fell under Turkish occupation during the Turkish invasion of Armenia in 1920 and was formally ceded to Turkey by the Treaty of Moscow in March 1921, following Armenia's Sovietization.
-The cession was confirmed in the Treaty of Kars, signed in October of that same year.
+Following the Russian Revolution, Surmalu came under the administration of the First Republic of Armenia in 1918.
+The district later fell under Turkish occupation during the Turkish invasion of Armenia in 1920 and was formally ceded to Turkey by the Treaty of Moscow in March 1921, following Armenia's Sovietization.
+The cession was confirmed in the Treaty of Kars, signed in October of that year.
 During the Kars negotiations, the Soviet side tried to secure "a concession on the salt-mining town of Koghb [Kulp], in Surmalu, for Soviet Armenia."
-However, the Turkish side rejected this proposal.
+However, Turkish diplomats rejected this proposal, "much to the disappointment of the Soviet side."
+Earlier, during the talks at Alexandropol, Alexander Khatisian tried to convince the Turkish Nationalists to leave the entire Surmalu region within Armenia, but unsuccessfully.